jeffmahoney/oauth2-clientd/README.md

 ## Getting started

-To get started, you'll need to generate a refresh token.
+First generate a refresh token:

-    $ oauth2-clientd -a <clientid> [-P <provider>] /path/to/sessionfile
+    $ oauth2-clientd -a [-P <provider>] /path/to/sessionfile

 If the sessionfile exists, it will be not overwritten without --force.